Turmeric potatoes with black mustard seeds make a great alternative way to cook potatoes.

 You can make them hot ‘n spicy or with no chilli at all, as chilli isn’t the driver in the flavour of this.

-If you’re new to vegan cooking you may like to see a simple guide to starting a vegan lifestyle or some top tips to make your life easier in the vegan kitchen.
+If you’re new to vegan cooking you may like to see a simple guide to starting a vegan lifestyle or some top tips to make your life easier in the vegan kitchen or the most common vegan FAQ

 Best Type of Potatoes to Use for Cooking Turmeric Potatoes

 If you’re using new potatoes, you can leave the skin on, otherwise, maybe peel them.
-Well, truthfully I like all potatoes with the skin on, but not everybody’s the same . . .!
+Well, truthfully I like all potatoes with the skin on, but not everybody does. . . !

 Table of Contents